ChanBea/git/doc/designs/quic-design/glossary.md

 `SSL_new` using a QUIC method, or by a QLSO.

 **QCTX**: QUIC Context.
-This is a utility object defined within the QUIC APL which helps to unwrap a SSL object pointer (a QLSO, QCSO or QSSO) into the relevant structure pointers such as `QUIC_LISTENER`, `QUIC_CONNECTION` or `QUIC_XSO`.
+This is a utility object defined within the QUIC APL which helps to unwrap an SSL object pointer (a QLSO, QCSO or QSSO) into the relevant structure pointers such as `QUIC_LISTENER`, `QUIC_CONNECTION` or `QUIC_XSO`.